 Shingles Vaccine Lawsuit Lawyers

-The Merck shingles vaccine Zostovax can give someone shingles.
-Other “side effects” can include necrotizing retinitis (an eye disorder), seizures, and possibly death.
+The Merck shingles vaccine Zostovax can cause shingles.
+Other “side effects” can include necrotizing retinitis (an eye disorder), seizures, and even death.
 Shingles, as well as chickenpox, can result in serious damage to the nervous system, including conditions like meningitis, encephalitis, acute disseminated encephalomyelitis (ADEM) and stroke.
 Some people who develop shingles suffer other serious side effects, such as Guillain-Barre syndrome, congestive heart failure, or varicella pneumonia.

 Free Legal Consultation

 Call us for a free legal consultation if you suffered serious side effects or lost a loved one after vaccination with the Merck shingles vaccine.
 Contact us if you contracted shingles within two years of taking the vaccine and developed neurological problems within six months of taking the vaccine.

 More common side effects of Zostavax include injection site reactions (pain, redness, itching, swelling, warmth, bruising), headache, diarrhea, joint or muscle pain, or skin rash.

 Merck’s Zostavax is a shingles vaccine approved by the FDA May 25, 2006 for people aged 50 and older for prevention of herpes zoster (shingles).
 However, there is some confusion regarding age and approved use, as the CDC reports Merck’s shingles vaccine is recommended for those aged 60 and older, despite FDA’s initially approving it for people 50 and older.
 (What’s a few years among guinnea pigs?)